gabygaby123/capstone/README.md

 - Peso Pluma Tour T-Shirt that retails for $45
 - Peso Pluma Classic T-Shirt that retails for $45
 - Peso Pluma Hoodie that retails for $65

+All of these items are displayed with the "card" atribute on bootstrap.

+The products also have a "Add To Cart" checkbox.

+At the end is a "Add to cart" bootstrap button, followed by the logo.